nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/Leetcode/Leetcode/binarynumbersystem/README.md

 |   9     | 1001   |
 |  15     | 1111   |

 Do you see that the rightmost bit is 1 for all the odd numbers?
 Similarly, the rightmost bit is 0 for all even numbers.
 It makes sense right?
-Since the last bit contributes 1 which is an odd number.<br>
+Since the last bit contributes 1 which is an odd number.

 Hopefully everything was clear upto this point.